michaelthoreau/michaelthoreau.github.io/index.md

 ## Me

-I am an Electrical Engineering graduate student at NYU with a past life working in robotics.
-After graduating with degrees in Engineering and Science from the University of Queensland I spent two years working in deep-learning and computer vision for autonomous vehicles and other projects at the Australian version of NASA's Jet Propulsion Lab, the [CSIRO Robotics and Autonomous Systems Group](https://research.csiro.au/robotics/).
+I am an Electrical Engineering graduate student at NYU with a previous experience working in robotics.
+After studying Engineering and Science at the University of Queensland I spent two years working in deep-learning and computer vision.
+I worked on autonomous vehicles and other projects at the Australian version of NASA's Jet Propulsion Lab, the [CSIRO Robotics and Autonomous Systems Group](https://research.csiro.au/robotics/).

 I asked you for a job or a lab position? checkout my [projects](projects) page.\\
 I emailed you about something photography related? checkout my [photos](photos) page as well.